 John Spencer/DPIE (2012)

 If you like your waterfall experience with a side salad of history, then Protestor Falls should satisfy your appetite.
-On 16 August 1974, over a 100 people formed human barricades at Terania Creek to prevent tree-felling bulldozers and police from ploughing down the rainforest, effectively saving the falls that we get to enjoy today.
+On August 16 1974, over a 100 people formed human barricades at Terania Creek to prevent tree-felling bulldozers and police from ploughing down the rainforest, effectively saving the falls that we get to enjoy today.
 One word: legends.

 Love hiking?
-Rummery Park campground provides a great base for exploring Nightcap National Park as well as the Whian Whian Conservation Area.
+Rummery Park campground provides a great base for exploring Nightcap National Park as well as the Whian Whian State Conservation Area.

-Ranger’s Tip: If you do intend to swim, try to avoid using insect repellent or sunscreen wherever possible as this can contaminate the pristine water.
+Ranger’s tip: If you do intend to swim, try to avoid using insect repellent or sunscreen wherever possible as this can contaminate the pristine water.

-Bundjalung National Park (40mins from Byron Bay)
+Bundjalung National Park - 40 minutes from Byron Bay

-Stretching for 40km along the coastline, this national park boasts secluded beaches, endless sand dunes, wetlands, freshwater lakes and headlands (otherwise known as the perfect explorer’s cocktail).
-There’s one microadventure that’ll definitely float your boat too; paddling the tea-tree lined Jerusalem Creek for 4.6km and staying overnight at Black Rocks Campground.
+View this post on InstagramStretching for 40km along the coastline, this national park boasts secluded beaches, endless sand dunes, wetlands, freshwater lakes and headlands (otherwise known as the perfect explorer’s cocktail).
+There’s one microadventure that’ll definitely float your boat too: paddling the tea-tree lined Jerusalem Creek for 4.6km and staying overnight at Mibanbah – Black Rocks campground.

 Photo InformationThree Sisters walking track